cccaballero/manolo_bot/README.md

 #### Limiting Bot interaction

-`TELEGRAM_ALLOWED_CHATS`: You can use a comma separated allowed chat IDs for limiting bot interaction to those chats.
+`TELEGRAM_ALLOWED_CHATS`: You can use a comma-separated list of allowed chat IDs to limit bot interaction to those chats.

 #### Enable multimodal capabilities